History

 In 1949 there were seven agencies: YMCA, YWCA, Girl Scouts, Boy Scouts, Salvation Army, La Crosse Home for Children, and La Crosse Welfare Association.
 Albert Funk, Jr. served as the first Campaign Chair with a goal of $101,760.
 “It was the first campaign after the war and we didn’t know what to expect,” said Funk.
 John Felton from Northern States Power recruited him and told him that all he needed to do was “stand around and look wise.”
 The campaign met with overwhelming success and exceeded their goal by over $30,000.
 Funk attributed the success to the appeal of supporting multiple agencies with one contribution.

-Now Great Rivers United Way continues to be our region’s premiere fundraising organization.
-There are currently 27 local agencies certified to partner with United Way, and 51 programs are funded through our Community Investment process.
-Since 1949, Great Rivers United Way has raised over 55 million thanks to the generosity of our community and the hard work of our volunteers.
+Now, Great Rivers United Way continues to be our region’s premiere fundraising organization.
+We most recently funded 48 programs offered by 26 local nonprofit partners through our Community Investment process.
+Since 1949, Great Rivers United Way has raised over 56 million thanks to the generosity of our community and the hard work of our volunteers.